apiato/payment-container/README.md

 This method needs to connect to the `FooService`, create the payment and return a `PaymentTransaction` model.

 Finally, you need to `register` the new service.
-This can be done in the `Payment\Configs\payment-container.php` file.
+This can be done in the `Payment\Configs\vendorSection-payment.php` file.
-For the `payment-container.gateways` key, add the new entry for your `Foo` Payment Gateway.
+For the `vendorSection-payment.gateways` key, add the new entry for your `Foo` Payment Gateway.
 This may look like this:

 ```php
     // ...